 Topical steroids (corticosteroids)

 Topical steroids come in various formulations and some are specifically designed as scalp products.
 These tend to be lotions, gels, foams, sprays or shampoo, so they can be used more easily in hair-covered areas, are more cosmetically acceptable and are easier to wash out.
-When there is a lot of scale and soreness you may be advised to avoid topical treatments with high alcohol content as these often can cause drying and stinging.
-In this case a gel or lotion based product might be more suitable.
+When there is a lot of scale and soreness you may be advised to avoid topical treatments with high alcohol content as these often cause drying and stinging; a gel or lotion based product might be more suitable.

 Corticosteroids come in different strengths, ranging from mild to very strong potency.
-Potent steroids are usually prescribed for scalp treatment but these are not suitable for the face or around the ears.
+Potent steroids are usually prescribed for scalp treatment, but these are not suitable for the face or around the ears.
 They should not be used continuously for long periods of time.
 They are used, ideally, for a few weeks to bring the psoriasis under control, and then gradually phased out, switching to maintenance treatment with a coal tar shampoo and/or emollients.
-Sometimes the corticosteroid becomes less effective after repeat use and an alternative formulation or treatment may need to be tried for a while.
+Sometimes the corticosteroid becomes less effective after repeated use and you may need to try an alternative formulation or treatment for a while.

 When you are using potent steroids on the scalp, take care not to let the treatment run onto your face or behind your ears, as the skin is much thinner in these areas and more prone to damage.
 It’s important to wash your hands after using these treatments so you do not spread the treatment to other areas by mistake.